mikemol/mikemol.github.io/_drafts/graphviz-dot-basics.md

 # Dot Language Basics Pt 2: Layout Engines, Clusters and Complicated Undirected Graphs

 So, we covered simple, undirected graphs.
-Let's look at a more complicated case, so we can briefly explore the available layout engines.
+Let's look at a couple more complicated cases, one with clustering and one without, so we can explore layout engines.

 ```dot
 graph {